 As Namibia continues to pursue its Vision 2030 plan for long-term national development, it will need to take all possible measures to increase equity of opportunity for its previously disadvantaged population by ensuring access to and sustainable use of its land and renewable natural resources and by sharing the incomes associated with exploitation of non-renewable resources.
 Systems to secure individual property ownership combined with well-managed communal tenure systems governing land and other natural resources will provide fundamental building blocks for future advances in sound resource governance.
 External support could be useful in several areas.

-- Support greater access for marginalized groups.
 Namibia’s land-reform initiatives require prospective beneficiaries to interact with various governmental and traditional entities, such as Land Boards and Traditional Authorities.
 Absent affirmative efforts, Namibia’s most marginalized people, including the San, those affected by HIV/AIDs, and women are may be overlooked in land-reform programs because they lack awareness of the programs and their potential benefits, are more likely to be illiterate, and often have limited mobility.
 In addition, when marginalized groups obtain leaseholds and resettlement opportunities, they may require specifically targeted support to help them engage in productive livelihood activities.
 Donors could assist the government’s reform efforts by developing programs that target these groups and ensuring that they have equal ability to receive leaseholds and resettlement opportunities.

-- Refine and support additions to the legal framework.
 Namibia’s legal framework governing land rights is generally comprehensive and up-to-date.
 The government is currently engaged in an effort to harmonize its communal and commercial land reform acts.
 As revisions to the laws are considered, donors could help identify areas in the legal framework that could be strengthened or gaps addressed, such as the need for a single, uniform inheritance and succession law that recognizes equal rights of women and all races in all regions of the country and protection for the thousands of urban and peri-urban residents with insecure tenure.
 Programs such as the MCC’s Communal Land Support Program, which will support verification and registration of customary land rights to promote improved land tenure in the Northern Communal Areas, and review land management policies to ensure that Namibians living in communal areas can access land and have incentives to manage land sustainably, will provide experience that can inform future refinements to the existing framework.
 Among donors, USAID has expertise with legislation improving land law and policy, promoting security of tenure, particularly customary tenure for agriculture, pastoral and minority groups; and establishing rights to urban and peri-urban land.
 USAID could offer support for Namibia’s effort to provide an efficient cost-effective route to more secure land tenure for those whose rights are currently not formalized, recognized by statutory law, or where they are recognized but not protected.

 In 1990, Namibia emerged from a century of colonial rule with a strategy to correct the unequal distribution of land that had deprived indigenous Namibians of rights to land and resources.
 At Independence, roughly 4000 white commercial farmers owned Namibia’s 5000 commercial farms, each averaging 7200 hectares and primarily dedicated to raising livestock.
 The remainder of Namibia’s population of 1.5 million people (mostly black) was crowded onto Namibia’s communal land, existing on a mix of subsistence farming, livestock rearing, hunting and gathering, and remittances from abroad.